nikiwit/CustomRAG/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(This reads the `requirements.txt` file and installs libraries like LangChain, ChromaDB, Sentence-Transformers, and Unstructured with its extras for file parsing)*
+    *(This reads the `requirements.txt` file and installs libraries like LangChain, ChromaDB, Sentence-Transformers, NLTK, and Unstructured with its extras for file parsing)*

     **Platform-Specific Installation Notes:**